-This is another image from the slides I salvaged from my grandfather’s collection.
-It shows my cousin Michael on the right and me on the left.
-It looks like we are having a picnic in the park somewhere.
+This is yet another image that was salvaged from my grandfather’s slide collection.
+It shows my cousin and I having a look at a plane.

 This photo was taken at Speers Point Park in New South Wales, Australia, I believe.
 It would have been back in the 1970’s and shows my cousin Michael in the foreground and me in the background.
 It would appear as though a rather strange game of football is underway – being played with an inflateable ball of some description.

 Once again the photo was salvaged from slides my grandfather had taken back in the day.